Isovector density and isospin impurity in $^{40} \mathrm{Ca}$: Summary and future perspectives

 \section{Summary and future perspectives}

 In summary, we studied the IV and IS densities of ${}^{40} \mathrm{Ca}$ by using the mean-field and PVC models.
-As the mean-field models, we took RMF DDME-J and Skyrme SAMi-J models.
+As the mean-field models, we took Skyrme SAMi-J model.
 We found an appreciable difference between the experimental and calculated IS densities in the interior part and also dilute density region of ${}^{40} \mathrm{Ca}$.
 This difference suggests the modification of density distribution by reduced occupation probabilities of single-particle states near the Fermi surface, which may be caused by many-body correlations beyond the mean-field model.

-The IV density is examined in the Skyrne HF model, and also the PVC model taking into account the IV GMR.
+The IV density is examined in the Skyrme HF model, and also the PVC model taking into account the IV GMR.
 We found a close resemblance between the HF and PVC IV densities, which will cause the same amount of isospin impurity in the ground state of ${}^{40} \mathrm{Ca}$.
 It was also shown that the magnitude of IV density is changed largely by the CSB interaction, while the CIB interaction gives no appreciable effect.
 It is found the CSB interaction shows a strong linear correlation with the maximum of IV density as well as with the isospin impurity.
 Thus, the magnitude of IV density gives a good clue to determine experimentally the isospin impurity and the magnitude of CSB interaction.
-This characteristic feature of IV density appear not only in ${}^{40} \mathrm{Ca}$, but also in other $N=Z$ nuclei, ${}^{80} \mathrm{Zr} $ and ${}^{100} \mathrm{Sn}$ as shown in the supplemental materials.
+This characteristic feature of IV density appear not only in ${}^{40} \mathrm{Ca}$, but also in other $N=Z$ nuclei, ${}^{80} \mathrm{Zr} $ and ${}^{100} \mathrm{Sn}$.
 Precise measurements of the IV density is desperately desired to obtain experimental information of the isospin impurity and also the CSB interaction.

 This work was supported by JSPS KAKENHI Grant Numbers 15H054, JP19K03858, and JP19J20543.
-The numerical calculations were partly performed on cluster computers at the RIKEN iTHEMS program.
+We thank M. Honma, N. Shimizu, and T. Fukui for informing us shell model results of $^{40}$Ca. The numerical calculations were partly performed on cluster computers at the RIKEN iTHEMS program.